Elastic curves and phase transitions: Introduction

 \subsection{Related problems and remarks}

-We finally mention some related problems and several remarks.
+We finally mention some related problems and several remarks with comparative reviews.

-Elastic curve problems are classical but still ongoing.
 The minimization of total squared curvature is studied not only in the plane but also in other manifolds or higher-dimensional spaces (e.g.\ \cite{Ko92,LaSi84,LaSi84b,LaSi85,Si08}).
 In particular, there remain many open problems on elastic knots (see e.g.\ \cite{GeReVdM17,GoMaScVdM}).
+The above papers basically focus on closed curves only.

-Boundary value problems are rather well-studied for ``free'' elasticae (e.g.\ \cite{DeGr07,DeGr09,Li93,LiJe07,Ma15}).
-Free elasticae are defined as critical points of the total squared curvature without length constraint unlike our problem.
-In this case we encounter another difficulty that there is no global minimizer in general.
-On the other hand, the corresponding equation is reduced, has no multiplier, and possesses a nice scale invariance; for a solution curve, any dilated curve also satisfies the same equation.
+Boundary value problems are rather well-studied for ``free'' elasticae, i.e., critical points of the total squared curvature without length constraint.
+This problem is substantially simpler than our problem since the nontrivial configuration is essentially unique: Any nontrivial solution curve is represented by the so-called rectangular elastica up to similarity transformation.
+In this problem several results including uniqueness are obtained for Dirichlet and Navier boundary value problems in e.g.\ \cite{DeGr07,DeGr09,Li93,LiJe07,Ma15}.

-Free elasticae are also referred as one-dimensional Willmore surfaces.
-Willmore surfaces are critical points of the Willmore energy, i.e., the total squared mean curvature.
-For recent developments on this higher dimensional problems, we pick up some recent papers \cite{Be16,BeRi14,KeMoRi14,KuSc12,MaNe14} (see also references therein).
+A free elastica is also referred as a one-dimensional Willmore surface.
+Willmore surfaces are critical points of the integral of squared mean curvature in any dimension, see e.g.\ \cite{Be16,BeRi14,KeMoRi14,KuSc12,MaNe14} for recent developments, and also references therein.
 Boundary value problems are also studied for Willmore surfaces (e.g.\ \cite{Da12,Ni93,Sc10}).
-In particular, Willmore surfaces of revolution are studied more precisely (e.g.\ \cite{BeDaFr10,DaDeGu08,DaDeWh13,EiKo17,Ma17}).
+In particular, Willmore surfaces of revolution are studied more precisely (e.g.\ \cite{BeDaFr10,DaDeGu08,DaDeWh13,DaFrGrSc11,EiKo17,Ma17}) and a boundary layer analysis is also carried out in \cite{Gr10} under some assumptions as symmetry.
 This case is more related to our problems since the corresponding equation in terms of the hyperbolic curvature is reduced to our elastica equation.